-CCEE 553Advanced Communication Networks3(3,0)In this course we will explore current network architectures and topologies such as: telephone systems (PDH/SDH, SONET), Frame Relay, ATM, and MPLS networks, in addition to the technologies under development.
-We will also learn how to assess network performance and what are the technologies used to enhance the quality of provided services.
-At the end of the course, the student will be able to identify the technologies to be used in a given environment and study its performance.Prerequisite: CCEE 454.
+CCEE 553 Advanced Communication Networks 3(3,0) In this course we will explore current network architectures and t opologies such as: tems (PDH/SDH, SONET), Frame Relay, ATM, and addition to the e technologies under development.
+We will also lea arn how to assess network performance and what are the technologies used to enhance the quality of provided services.
+At the end of the course, the student will be able to identify the to be used in a given environment and study its performance.
+Prerequisite: CCEE 354.

 CCEE 554LComputer Networks Lab 21(0,2)This Lab helps prepare students seeking to pass Cisco - Routing and Switching Essentials (CCNA 2) Certifications.
 The primary focus of this Lab is routers and switches in small networks.
 The student will learn the architecture, components, and operations of routers and switches, in addition to their configuration with basic functionalities.
 They will also learn how to configure and troubleshoot static and dynamic routing protocols, access control lists, VLAN, DHCP for IPv4 and IPv6 networks, and NAT operations.
-Co-requisite: CCEE 454L.
+Co-requisite: CCEE 354L.

-CCEE 555 Advanced Computer Networks 1(0,2) This is an a dvanced computer networks course that require es active student n this course, we will explore TCP protocol, Internet in Internet QoS a Internet QoS and traffic engineering, Internet traffic measurement and analysis, data centers, analy sis and performance of content distribution networ ks, and Software- defined netwo rking.
-In addition, the students will learn how to build client/server computer netw ork applications using socket.
-Prerequisite: CCEE 4 54.
+CCEE 555Advanced Computer Networks1(0,2)This is an advanced computer networks course that requires active student participation.
+In this course, we will explore TCP protocol, Internet inter-domain routing, Internet QoS and traffic engineering, Internet traffic measurement and analysis, data centers, analysis and performance of content distribution networks, and Softwaredefined networking.
+In addition, the students will learn how to build client/server computer network applications using sockets.
+Prerequisite: CCEE 354.

-CCEE 555L Computer Networks Lab 3 1(0,2) This Lab help os prepare students seeking to pass Cisco - Rout ing and Switching Essentials (C CNA 3) Certifications.
-The primary focus of this L ab is routers and switches in lar ge and complex networks.
-The student will learn how t to configure routers and switches with advanced functionalities.
-They will also learn ho w to configure and troubleshoot enhanced switching technologies, first hop redundancy protocol in a switched netv vork, wireless routers and clients, and routers in c omplex ne-tworks.
-Finally, they w ill learn how to manage CISCO IOS software licensin g and configuration files.
+CCEE 555LComputer Networks Lab 31(0,2)This Lab helps prepare students seeking to pass Cisco - Routing and Switching Essentials (CCNA 3) Certifications.
+The primary focus of this Lab is routers and switches in large and complex networks.
+The student will learn how to configure routers and switches with advanced functionalities.
+They will also learn how to configure and troubleshoot enhanced switching technologies, first hop redundancy protocol in a switched network, wireless routers and clients, and routers in complex networks.
+Finally, they will learn how to manage CISCO IOS software licensing and configuration files.
 Prerequisite: CCEE 554L.

-CCEE 556 Network and System Administration 3(3,0) This course will help students to become system administrators and be able to install, configure, maintain and troubleshoot a Microsoft Windows Server Operating system.
-It provides them with the knowledge and skills to work with Active Directory technologies in environments including complex network services.
-This course also gives the students basic knowledge on the installation, configuration and maintenance of Linux operation syst ems.
-At the end of this course, students will have e all the required materials to su ubmit and pass the MCSA: windows server certifica tion.
-Prerequisite: CCEE 454. -
+CCEE 556 Network and System Administration 3(3,0) This course w ill help students to become system administrators an d be able to install, configure, mai ntain and troubleshoot a Microsoft Windows Server C perating system.
+It provides them with the knowledge and skills to work with Active Dire ectory technologies nts including complex network services.
+This cour students basic knowledge on the installation, configuration, and maintenance of Linux tems.
+At the end of this course, students will hav ubmit and pass the MCSA: windows server certifica tion.
+Prerequisite: CCEE 354.

-CCEE 556L C Computer Networks Lab 4 1(0,2) This Lab helps prepare students seeking to pass Cisco - Connecting Networks (CCNA 4) Certifications.
-The primary focus of this Lab is Wide Area Network (WAN) technologies and the services provided by complex networks to support converged applications.
-The student will learn how to configure and troubleshoot routers for WAN, NATing for IPv4 network, serial and broadband connections, tunneling operations, and monitoring Site-to-site connectivity with highlight on security.
+CCEE 556L Computer Networks Lab 4 1(0,2) This Lab helps prepare students seeking to pass Cisco - Connecting Networks (CCNA 4) Certification ns.
+The primary focus of this Lab is Wide Area a Network (WAN) and the services provided by complex networks to applications.
+The student will learn how to configure and troublesho ot routers for WAN, NATing for IP /4 network, serial and broadband connections, tunnel ing operations, and monitoring Sit monitoring Site-to-site connectivity with highlight on security.
 They will also learn how to configure and troubleshoot network management operations using syslog, SNMP, and Netflow.
-Finally, they will understand virtual private network (VPN) benefit and operations, bo rderless networks' architecture, data centers and virtualization architecture, and collaboration technologies and solution.
+Finally, they will understand virtual private network (VPN) benefit and operations, borderless networks' architecture, data centers and virtualization architecture, and collaboration technologies and solution.
 Co-requisite: CCEE 555L.